greydevv/SHA-256/README.md

 # SHA-256
 A C implementation of the widely used cryptographic 256-bit Secure Hashing Algorithm.

 ### Disclaimer
-This is my basic implementation of the algorithm and therefore should not be used in environments where security is important.
-Protection against popular SHA-256 cracks have not been implemented; this was created simply to help myself learn about how hashing algorithms work.
+This implementation of SHA-256 should not be used in cryptographically secure environments due to its basic nature.
+It was simply created to learn more about how SHA-256 works and therefore is intended for educational purposes.